Does Flaxseed Go Bad? Tips For Storing & Using This Valuable Super Food

 In the Freezer

 Whole flaxseed stored in the freezer will last a touch longer than flaxseed in the fridge.
-But, make sure you transfer only the amount you need straight to your smoothy, oatmeal, or recipe quickly, as prolonged thawing will cause the omegas to break down rapidly.
-And never move frozen flaxseed stores out of the freezer and into the fridge or pantry.
+But, make sure you transfer the amount you need straight to your breakfast smoothie, homemade instant oatmeal, or other recipe quickly.
+This is because prolonged thawing will cause the omegas to break down rapidly.

 For this reason, flaxseed meal should always be stored in the freezer unless you plan to use it quickly (in which case, the fridge is fine).
-Just as with whole seeds, avoid allowing flaxseed meal to thaw before putting it to use and never transfer your stores between the freezer and fridge or cupboard.
+Just as with whole seeds, avoid allowing flaxseed meal to thaw before putting it to use, and never transfer your stores between the freezer and fridge or cupboard.

 Feature photo: ©gorchittza2012/Bigstock